 Commercial potato growers store their harvested crop in huge temperature controlled warehouses.
 In many cases the atmosphere is also controlled , especially CO2 levels.
-The crop will have been “cured” prior to storage and a chemical to stop them sprouting used.
+The crop will have been “cured” prior to storage and a chemical used to stop them sprouting used.

 Five Reasons to Build Vegetable Clamps

 Potato & Root Clamps are built to preserve the roots or tubers until they are required for eating or processing into other products.
 That means we need to provide conditions that ensure the following:-

 Protection From Damp